 What is Universal Credit?

-Universal Credit has replaced Income Support, income-based Jobseeker’s Allowance, income related Employment and Support Allowance, Housing Benefit, Child Tax Credit and Working Tax Credit.
-These are now referred to as legacy benefits.
-Although you may be getting these benefits now there are no new claims being taken for them.
+Universal Credit has replaced lots of older benefits such as Income Support, income-based Jobseeker’s Allowance, income related Employment and Support Allowance, Housing Benefit, Child Tax Credit and Working Tax Credit.
+These older benefits are now referred to as legacy benefits.
+Although you may still be getting these benefits now, it’s not possible to make new claims for them.

-The benefits not being replaced by Universal Credit are still available.
+The benefits which are not being replaced by Universal Credit are still available.

 Can single parents claim Universal Credit?

-Pregnant women aged 16 and over can claim it from 11 weeks before their baby is due.
+Pregnant women aged 16 and over can claim Universal Credit from 11 weeks before their baby is due.

-To receive Universal Credit you will be expected to take steps to find work.
+You will be expected to take steps to find work if you get Universal Credit.
 This is called ‘work related activity’.
 What you must do depends on the age of your children and any health issues you or your children have.